Vyral/scott-pridemore/_drafts/can-you-trust-a-zestimate.md

 {% include youtube.html %}

-*You’ve probably heard of Zillow’s Zestimates—automated home value estimates—but how much do you really know about them?
-Here’s what you need to know about Zestimates.*
+<center><em>*You’ve probably heard of Zillow’s Zestimates—automated home value estimates—but how much do you really know about them?
+Here’s what you need to know about Zestimates.*</em></center>

 One of the popular real estate website Zillow’s most attractive features is its Zestimate, which is an automated home valuation.
 This estimate is generated based on user-submitted data regarding the house in question as well as information derived from public records.
 To many people, this seems like a quick and easy way to figure out how much a property is worth.